Simulating the LOcal Web (SLOW) -- VI: Gamma-ray Emission in the Local Universe: Methods

-where $\sum_l b_l$ is the sum of all radiative loss mechanisms and $j(\mathbf{x}, p, t)$ is the source term.
-Protons are considered in the dimensionless momentum range $\hat{p} \equiv \frac{p}{m_p c} \in [0.1, 10^5]$.
-We discretized the populations with 6 bins (1/dex).
-CR acceleration is modeled following the DSA model by \citet{Ryu2019} and the shock obliquity-dependent efficiency model by \citet{Pais2018}.
-We inject the fraction of shock energy which is available for CR acceleration into the full momentum range of the CR population as a single power law following a linear DSA slope at a fixed electron to proton energy ratio of $K_\mathrm{ep} = 0.01$.
+we computed the kernel-weighted magnetic field vector upstream of the shock ($\mathbf{B}_u$) and constructed the angle between this vector and the shock normal ($\mathbf{\hat{n}}_s$) via the cosine similarity \citep[we refer to][Sect.
+2.7.3 for detailed descriptions, and Sect.
+3.3.2 for tests of this method]{Boess2023}.
+We injected the fraction of shock energy that is available for CR acceleration into the full momentum range of the CR population as a single power law following a linear DSA slope at a fixed electron-to-proton-energy ratio of $K_\mathrm{ep} = 0.01$.
 The fixed injection momentum of $\hat{p}_\mathrm{inj} = 0.1$ is a compromise between typical injection momenta of $\hat{p}_\mathrm{inj} \sim 0.01$ for accretion shocks and $\hat{p}_\mathrm{inj} \sim 1$ for merger shocks in the ICM \citep[see bottom panel of Fig.~8 in][]{Ha2023}.
-For this run, we use closed boundary conditions at the lower end of the distribution function, as it provides more numerical stability and mimics low-momentum cooling on adiabatic compression, which is not explicitly included in this simulation.
-CR diffusion is not included as its cost is computationally prohibitive at the scale of this simulation.
-Further, recent work by \citet{Reichherzer2025} indicates that CRs can be efficiently confined in the ICM, which reduces their effective diffusion coefficient by four orders of magnitude.
-Under these assumptions, advection is the dominant transport process of CRs, which is implicitly included due to the Lagrangian nature of our code.
+The contribution of injected CRs to the total pressure was found by solving the energy integral in each momentum bin and assuming the relativistic equation of state to obtain a closure \citep[see Sect.
+2.9 in][for details]{Boess2023}.
+For this run, we used closed boundary conditions at the lower end of the distribution function, as it provides more numerical stability and mimics low-momentum cooling on adiabatic compression, which was not explicitly included in this simulation.
+However, this choice of boundary condition has only a percent-level impact on the $\gamma$-ray emission of the spectrum when compared to a self-consistent treatment of low-momentum cooling (see Appendix \ref{app:boundary} for a discussion).

-\subsection{Gamma-Ray Emission}
+\subsection{Gamma-ray emission}

-\subsubsection{Gamma-Ray Emission from a Proton Spectrum}
+\subsubsection{Gamma-ray emission from a proton spectrum}